unkornithology/unkornithology.github.io/pages/members.md

 <img align="left" src="/images/maddie_cropped_resize.jpeg" alt="maddie" width="140" hspace="10">
 #### Maddie Bengston
 Maddie (UNK class of 2024) is known for her wide range of class and research experiences on her journey towards becoming a dermatologist.
 Using field surveys and computer modeling, Maddie worked towards improving our understanding of nocturnal bird distributions within the state of Nebraska.
+Maddie was a URF scholar at UNK working with Dr. Jacob C. Cooper & Dr. Letty Reichart.
 <br><br>

 <img align="left" src="/images/josh_bell.jpeg" alt="josh" width="140" hspace="10"/>
 #### Josh G. Bell
 Josh is broadly interested in ecology and conservation, and blends his holistic views of nature with hands-on and theoretical research.
 Josh was awarded a [K-INBRE Summer Scholar](https://www.k-inbre.org/) grant in 2023 to study the distribution of [Chihuahuan Meadowlarks *Sturnella lilianae*](https://en.wikipedia.org/wiki/Chihuahuan_meadowlark) in the grasslands of the southwestern United States.
 Josh is currently an undergrad at [Haskell Indian Nations University](https://www.haskell.edu/).
+Josh was advised by Dr. Jacob C. Cooper.
 <br><br>

 #### Mélusine Velde
 Mélusine is broadly interested in conservation and biodiversity.
 Equally at home in the US and France, Mélusine has worked on a variety of projects on three continents, and her [undergraduate thesis](https://doi.org/10.1101/2023.01.13.523331) focused on testing the predictions of ecological niche models in Costa Rica.
 Mélusine completed a Masters at Imperial College, Silwood Park, and currently works for the [Cheshire Wildlife Trust](https://www.cheshirewildlifetrust.org.uk/) in the United Kingdom.
+Mélusine was advised by Dr. John M. Bates and Jacob C. Cooper.
 <br><br>

 <img align="left" src="/images/sara.jpg" alt="sara" width="140" hspace="10"/>
 #### Sara Velásquez Restrepo
 Sara is broadly interested in biodiversity and conservation, and enjoys birding and traveling.
-Her undergraduate thesis focused on studying ecological niche diversity in cotingas in South America.
+Her undergraduate thesis, advised by Jacob C. Cooper, was focused on studying ecological niche diversity in cotingas in South America.
 Sara is currently pursuing a Masters at the Universidad EAFIT in Medellín working on methods to use environmental DNA to detect rare taxa.
 She was recently awarded a Fulbright Fellowship to pursue a PhD at Louisiana State University in the United States.
 <br><br>

+This list is not yet complete.

 --------
 --------